 Check out this PPT I made that includes some really important IELTS vocabulary for talking about friends and family:

-In the speaking exam, family or friends could come up at any time.
+In the speaking exam, the topic of family or friends could come up at any time.
 In parts one and two you might be asked to talk about:

 - Your experiences as a child